epam/edp-install/documentation/kubernetes_install_edp.md

 * As soon as Helm deploys components, create secrets for JIRA/GIT/PERF integration (if enabled) manually.
 Pay attention that secret names must be the same as 'credentialName' property for JIRA/GIT/PERF and 'nameSshKeySecret' for GIT.

- If your system is required to use Luminate, pay attention that secret name must be the same as 'credentialName' that you specified during deploy in **perf-operator.perf.luminate.credentialName** property.
+> **INFO**: If your system requires to use Luminate, pay attention that the secret name must be the same as the 'credentialName' that is specified in **perf-operator.perf.luminate.credentialName** property during the deployment.

+* After the installation, it is necessary to configure the [GitHub](https://github.com/epmd-edp/admin-console/blob/release/2.5/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epmd-edp/admin-console/blob/release/2.5/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.
 >_**NOTE**: The full installation with integration between tools will take at least 10 minutes._

-* After the installation, it is necessary to configure the [GitHub](https://github.com/epmd-edp/admin-console/blob/release/2.5/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epmd-edp/admin-console/blob/release/2.5/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.